michael7101/Cyclistic-Case-Study/README.md

 **Notes:**
 * Both type seem to prefer the classic bikes however there is a more clear preference with the annual members for the classic bikes.

-**Analyzing which bike type causal and member use most on each day of the week**
+**Analyzing which bike type causal and member use most on each day of the week:**

 ```{r}
 with_bike_type %>%